 A: The short answer: they’re supportive, much more so than many immigrant parents would be.
 Mostly they want to make sure I’m taking care of my health, saving for retirement, and working smart.
 The long answer is more complex, of course.
 Arts and entertainment people are kind of an alien species to my folks, but I think they’re getting used to their daughter being one.

 A: Yes.
 I got a BS in Computer Science from Stanford, and worked at Cisco Systems for two years as a programmer.
-These days I remember exactly enough to crash whatever computer I’m working on.
+These days, all that training mostly manifests itself in overly clever spreadsheet formulas.

 A: No. Can’t imagine paying off med school loans and funding an album…